-We are an artS program which encompasses all of the arts.
+We are an after school arts program which encompasses all of the arts.
 Our classes are separated by age groups.
-We have 5-9 school age children, 10-12 pre-teens and then 13-17 are our teenage group.
+We have ages 5-9 school age children, 10-12 pre-teens and then 13-17 are our teenage group.
 Each week on Friday afternoon, the children gather at our facility and engage in a social, academic, creative and culinary experience.

 We work to make our city beautiful.
 Taking the scraps we find on the streets from, wood, tires, metal, any and everything.